natete/DrupalDevDays-Ionic-Workshop/README.md

   * _main.ts_: where the underlying Angular application is bootstrapped.

 * **pages**: it's where our pages live (we can associate the idea of a page with the idea of a view o our app).
+Each page, usually is built with three files:
+  * _the markup file_: a html file with the markup of the page.
-Each page, usually is built with three files, the markup file, the styles file and the typescript file.
-This last file acts as the controller of the view and is where we add behavior to the view.
+  * _the styles file_ a scss file with the styles of the page.
+  * _the typescript file_: this file acts as the controller of the view and is where we add behavior to the view.